Blind / Visual impairment

 - Students may have problems with orientation and mobility (particularly in unfamiliar locations).
 Changes to the timetable or room changes can be problematic if the student is not informed.
-The Disability Service has online resources on assisting students to navigate the college environment, click here.
+The Disability Service has online resources on assisting students to navigate the university environment, click here.

 Strategies staff can use to support students

 - As explained here, students may have disclosed a visual impairment.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how being blind or visually impaired may impact a student’s experience of college life.
+Be mindful of how being blind or visually impaired may impact a student’s experience of university life.

 - The effect of a visual impairment varies widely.
 Ask the student about what they think you might need to know.
 Encourage the student to approach you if they are having difficulty with the way in which you are presenting information.

 - Make lecture notes, handouts and overheads available to the student well in advance of the lecture.
 This allows time for them to be recorded, enlarged, scanned into the student’s computer or transcribed into braille.